rinalds98/Savory-Junction/README.md

     - Reservations:
         - If all tables are booked for a specific date and time the user will get an alert stating that all tables are booked.
         - If the user has already booked that specific time.
 They will receive an alert stating they have already booked a table at this time.
-        - If a table is available and the user hasn't already booked the specific time the user will get an alert 'booking made successfully'
+        - If a table is available and the user hasn't already booked the specific time the user will get an alert 'booking made successfully'.

 - **manage Bookings**
     - User Logged Out:
-        - They will not be able to access 'manage bookings'
+        - They will not be able to access 'manage bookings'.
     - User Logged In:
         - The update button works as intended which will bring them to the update page.